etais-ee/etais-web/using/self_service.md

 ![Adding a VM - step 9](../images/project-vm-add-form-step9.jpg)

 We strongly suggest also adding VM description.
-In order to provision the VM, please click on the "Add to card" button.
+In order to provision the VM, please click on the "Add to cart" button.

 > *On the right pane, there will be a "Checkout summary" with the purchase overview and indicative VM cost (as part of the VPC package cost).*